Real Estate Website Design: IDX Alternatives That Load Fast

 Real estate websites convert through expertise signals, not listing search.
 Buyers find listings on Zillow, Redfin, and Realtor.com.
 They choose an agent based on local knowledge, responsiveness, and trust.

-Your website should demonstrate: deep knowledge of your market (neighborhood pages, market reports), track record (sold properties, client testimonials), and availability (easy contact, quick response promise).
+Your website should demonstrate: deep knowledge of your market (neighborhood pages, market reports), track record (sold properties, client testimonials with specific outcomes), and availability (easy contact, quick response promise).

 A lead magnet works well for real estate: a free home valuation tool, a neighborhood comparison guide, or a buyer's checklist.
 Capture the email, then nurture with market updates until they are ready to transact.